Iced coffee: Canada

-In Canada, the popular Tim Hortons coffee chain sells iced cappuccinos known locally as Ice Capps.
-The chain has also recently introduced traditional iced coffee to its Canadian menu in addition to its U.S. menu.
-Other fast-food and beverage chains also provide iced coffee.
-A June 2016 study by research firm NPD found that the popularity of iced coffee drinks had increased by about 16 percent over the same period a year earlier.
+In Canada, many fast-food and beverage chains sell iced coffee.
+The popular Tim Hortons coffee chain sells iced cappuccinos known as Iced Capps and recently introduced standard iced coffee to its Canadian menu in addition to its U.S. menu.
+The popularity of iced coffee drinks increased by about 16 percent between 2015 and 2016.

 Chile

-In Chile, iced coffee is called café helado (iced coffee).
-It is very popular in the summertime.
+In Chile, iced coffee is called café helado (iced coffee) and is popular in the summer.
 Café helado is composed of espresso or coffee powder.
 Ice cream is added to the coffee, as are sugary additives such as vanilla, cinnamon, or dulce de leche.
-Iced coffee is enjoyed during the summer at breakfast and at parties.
-Atop of Chilean iced coffee may also be whipped cream, and chopped nuts.
+Iced coffee is served during the summer at breakfast and at parties.
+Chilean iced coffee may be topped with whipped cream and chopped nuts.